 Some other ways to spend time while visiting La Jolla include exploring the area’s museums and landmarks or playing a round of golf at one of the most attractive municipal courses in the country.

 An excellent way to begin your trip and get a unique perspective on the area’s geography is by visiting La Jolla’s highest spot–Mount Soledad.

 Mount Soledad La Jolla

-Atop Mount Soledad, travelers will be treated to astounding views of the coast from the county’s northern border to the south far beyond downtown.
+Atop Mount Soledad, travelers enjoy astounding views of the coast from the county’s northern border to the south far beyond downtown.

-Visitors that plan their visit to Mount Soledad at during dusk will be treated to one of La Jolla’s amazing watercolor sunsets.
+Visitors that plan their visit to Mount Soledad during dusk will see one of La Jolla’s amazing watercolor sunsets.
 Once you’ve got the lay of the land, it’s time to start your adventure.
 The first stop.
 A small crescent-shaped stretch of beach known as La Jolla Cove.

 La Jolla Cove

 The Cove is home to the La Jolla Underwater Park.
 This scenic Cove is a great place to go tide pooling, shell hunting, and swimming or just take in the warm rays of the California sun alongside sea lions, pelicans, and ground squirrels.

 However, the real enchantment is under the water, where snorkelers and divers come face to face with beautiful bright orange Garibaldi, lobsters, and other fascinating sea creatures.
 La Jolla Cove also offers a cliffside coast walk for romantic strolls and several grassy parks that are perfect for picnics.

 For those that want to stay a little drier, there are a lot of places that rent kayaks to explore the many caves carved out of the areas sandstone cliffs.
 If the surf is calm and the tide is low, you can carefully navigate through some of them.
 For those with less experience, a local guide can assist you at many of the rental shops around the area.